Account Search Logout

 “It makes no matter,” says Aedan.
 “If he hides among you, he’s safe.”

 “No man is safe around the Lion.”
 Eadaoin swallows hard.
-“No druid, that is,”
+“No druid or waif, that is,”

-“Then it’s good there are no male druids among you,” he says.
+“Then it’s good there are no male druids among you,” he says, until Eadaoin’s anxiety rules her face.

-Alon the Bibroci, a failed druid’s apprentice, regards him with those bright acorn-colored eyes.
-Unlike the others, his face is clean, his pointy chin shaven, and his short locks in braids.
+Alon the Bibroci, a failed druid’s apprentice, looks at Aedan with bright acorn-colored eyes.
+Hair braided like the women around him, Alon’s fox-like face appears clean, and his pointy chin, shaven.

 “Tell the Owl what you know,” she orders.